yeepio/yeep/docs/methods/totp.eject.md

-# user.deleteFactor
+# totp.eject

-`POST /api/v1/user.deleteFactor`
+`POST /api/v1/totp.eject`

 ## Description

-Deletes designated authentication factor from the specified user.
+Removes TOTP authentication factor from the designated user.

+The user may call [totp.enroll()](totp.enroll.md) to enroll to a new TOTP authentication factor after calling this method.

 ---